 6. Expenses and Indemnification of the Owner Trustee.

-(a) The Reimbursement and Disclosure Agent shall pay or reimburse the Trust and (as applicable) for the costs of establishment of the Trust and the issuance of the Certificates.
-The Reimbursement and Disclosure Agent shall also pay or reimburse the Trust and (as applicable) for (i) all customary ongoing expenses of the Trust, including the reasonable fees and expenses of the Owner Trustee and the agents thereof, (ii) all out-of-pocket costs and expenses actually incurred by the Owner Trustee arising out of collection and/or enforcement and/or similar action in respect of the Sale and Auction Agreement, as such costs are calculated by the Owner Trustee in good faith and in the exercise of its commercially reasonable judgment, (iii) all Extraordinary Expenses resulting from claims against the Trust or the by creditors of or claimants against the Reimbursement and Disclosure Agent and its affiliates who have no other connection with the Trust, (iv) all Extraordinary Expenses incurred by the Trust or the resulting from claims and/or legal actions against the Trust or the , the Owner Trustee or the agents thereof, (v) all other Extraordinary Expenses incurred by the Trust or the provided, however, that the Reimbursement and Disclosure Agent shall not be obligated to pay or reimburse the Owner Trustee for any expenses arising or resulting from any of the matters described in the third sentence of Section 7.01 of the Trust Agreement (vi) all other amounts under Article VIII of the Trust Agreement provided that no reimbursement shall be made for any taxes payable by the Beneficial Owners and (vii) all amounts payable by the Trust under Section 5.02 (d) of the Trust Agreement.
+(a) The Reimbursement and Disclosure Agent shall pay or reimburse the Trust and Certificate Holders Beneficial Owners (as applicable) for the costs of establishment of the Trust and the issuance of the Certificates.
+The Reimbursement and Disclosure Agent shall also pay or reimburse the Trust and Certificate Holders Beneficial Owners (as applicable) for (i) all customary ongoing expenses of the Trust, including the reasonable fees and expenses of the Owner Trustee and the agents thereof, (ii) all out-of-pocket costs and expenses actually incurred by the Owner Trustee arising out of collection and/or enforcement and/or similar action in respect of the Sale and Auction Agreement, as such costs are calculated by the Owner Trustee in good faith and in the exercise of its commercially reasonable judgment, (iii) all Extraordinary Expenses resulting from claims against the Trust or the Certificate Holders Beneficial Owners by creditors of or claimants against the Reimbursement and Disclosure Agent and its affiliates who have no other connection with the Trust, (iv) all Extraordinary Expenses incurred by the Trust or the Certificate Holders Beneficial Owners resulting from claims and/or legal actions against the Trust or the Certificate Holders Beneficial Owners, the Owner Trustee or the agents thereof, (v) all other Extraordinary Expenses incurred by the Trust or the Certificate Holders Beneficial Owners provided, however, that the Reimbursement and Disclosure Agent shall not be obligated to pay or reimburse the Owner Trustee for any expenses arising or resulting from any of the matters described in the third sentence of Section 7.01 of the Trust Agreement (vi) all other amounts under Article VIII of the Trust Agreement provided that no reimbursement shall be made for any taxes payable by the Beneficial Owners and (vii) all amounts payable by the Trust under Section 5.02 (d) of the Trust Agreement.